Hypocalcaemia is defined as a serum corrected calcium concentration < 2.2 mmol/L.

-CKD can lead to a marked rise in PTH known as secondary hyperparathyroidism.
+CKD can lead to a marked rise in PTH in response to hypocalcaemia known as secondary hyperparathyroidism.

 When peripheral tissue is unresponsive to the effects of PTH due to an alteration in the PTH receptor, the condition is known as pseudohypoparathyroidism.
 The condition presents in childhood with characteristic features.

-The reason for the term is because the biochemical picture is similar to a lack of PTH (hypoparathyroidisim) with hypocalcaemia and hyperphosphataemia.
-However, due to resistance rather than reduced secretion, the PTH is elevated.
+The reason for the term 'pseudo' is because the biochemical picture is similar to a lack of PTH (hypoparathyroidism) with hypocalcaemia and hyperphosphataemia.
+However as it is due to resistance to PTH rather than reduced secretion the PTH is elevated.

 Many conditions lead to the sequestration of calcium.
-This causes hypocalcaemia and an appropriate rise in PTH in an attempt to normalisation the serum calcium concentration.
+This causes hypocalcaemia and an appropriate rise in PTH in an attempt to normalise the serum calcium concentration.

-Hypocalcaemia secondary to low PTH is classicalyl seen following thyroid surgery.
+Hypocalcaemia secondary to low PTH is classically seen following thyroid surgery.

-Hypocalcaemia with a low PTH is most commonly related to surgery, which can occur following any neck surgery (e.g. thyroid, parathyroid, dissection from cancer).
+Hypocalcaemia with a low PTH is most commonly related to surgery, which can occur following any neck surgery (e.g. thyroid, parathyroid, dissection for cancer).
 Post-surgical hypocalcaemia can be divided into three types:

 This is most commonly an autoimmune disorder that results in immune-mediated destruction of the parathyroid glands.
-Also occurs due to autoantibodies that bind to the calcium-sensing recepto (CaSR), which decreases PTH secretion.
+Also occurs due to autoantibodies that bind to the calcium-sensing receptors (CaSR), which decreases PTH secretion.